jeffzh4ng/tinyc/README.md

 by smoking `din` with 2kloc/10kloc operating systems ([egos2000](), [xv6]()),
 torturing it with [c-testsuite](https://github.com/c-testsuite/c-testsuite).
-Because the correctness needs to be bootstrapped from zero, `din`'s passes will look like HLL -> AST -> 1AC stack machine -> 3AC register machine.
+Because the correctness needs to be bootstrapped from zero, `din`'s passes will look like HLL -> AST -> 3AC register machine (emulating 1AC stack machine).
 Compiling Linux will be left as a challenge for when someone wants to hire me to help with the third C/C++ compiler after `gcc` and `clang`.

 The second goal, (after a base level of correctness has been achieved) is to employ 20% of the optimizations that will give din 80% of the speed, in order